Elizabeth Bruenig: Political and religious views

 In a Washington Monthly profile published in 2018 by Gilad Edelman, Bruenig is described as "perhaps the most prominently placed of a small but increasingly visible group of young writers unabashedly advocating for democratic socialism", and that she "cautioned against treating socialism versus capitalism as a binary choice" but echoed the idea of Jacobin founder Bhaskar Sunkara to "not merely tame but overcome capitalism".
 About why she did not subscribe to the New Brandeis movement, Bruenig observed that "the answer to the destruction wrought by capitalism isn't more, better capitalism".
 In a 2021 article in Brandeis Magazine, Lawrence Goodman described Bruenig's political positions thusly: "She's a democratic socialist but holds a number of socially conservative positions.
 She advocates for a strong Scandinavian-style welfare state but also opposes abortion and extols the benefits of having children early."
 In a 2022 article in Deseret News, Lois Collins described Bruenig as "just left of Bernie Sanders on economics, openly religious and quietly anti-abortion".
 For the American edition of The Week, she wrote an article in April 2014 explaining why she was a pro-life liberal.
 In April 2020, her New York Times article titled "Bernie Was Right" was republished by the Chicago Tribune and also in German by the International Politics and Society.
 She argued that Sanders was right about many issues, such as income inequality, climate change, and student loan debt, and that the United States would wave goodbye to an "honest man's campaign".

 In February 2015, Bruenig wrote a New Republic article titled "Is ISIS Authentically Islamic?
 Ask Better Questions".
 She argued: "But since most of our public discussions of religion take place within this liberal framework, we lack a grammar and vocabulary for arguing about the content of religions in the public sphere.
 Because our presumptions about how to source religious authority are largely private and rarely interrogated in public (especially in interfaith contexts) we presume those assumptions are either broadly shared or simply correct, and base our public statements about the authenticity of religious belief and practice on them."
 In March 2015, Bruenig wrote "Fear of a Radical Pope", a profile of Pope Francis.
-In the article, she observed: "The Catholic Church has always been 'liberal' [e.g. left-wing] on economic matters.
+In the article, she observed: "The Catholic Church has always been 'liberal' [i.e., left-wing] on economic matters.
 Since the early centuries of the Church, prominent theologians such as Ambrose, Augustine, and Saint John Chrysostom have emphasized that private property rights obtain only after all human needs have been met, and that the excess of the wealthy truly belongs to the poor."